ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 - Teaming and Failover settings
 - Customer network resource allocation

-For more information, consult VMware's documentation on [how to edit general distributed port group settings](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.networking.doc/GUID-FCA2AE5E-83D7-4FEE-8DFF-540BDB559363.html){.external} and on [how to edit distributed port teaming and failover policies](https://docs.vmware.com/en/VMware-vSphere/6.0/com.vmware.vsphere.hostclient.doc/GUID-BB8EC262-5F85-4F42-AFC5-5FED456E2C11.html){.external}.
+For more information, consult OVHcloud's guide [How to create a V(x)LAN within a vRack](../creation-vlan-vxlan/#vlan-vrack) and VMware's documentation on [how to edit general distributed port group settings](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.networking.doc/GUID-FCA2AE5E-83D7-4FEE-8DFF-540BDB559363.html){.external}.

 **Automation tips:** Powercli cmdlet “Export-VDPortGroup” can retrieve Distibuted Virtual Portgroup information which can then be imported into the destination Distributed Switch with the use of the “New-VDPortgroup -BackupPath” cmdlet.